Ezeji/OkraDotNet/README.md

 # Okra API wrapper for .Net

-This library provides a convenient way to consume the [Okra API](https://docs.okra.ng/) from .Net projects.
+This library provides a convenient way to consume the [Okra.ng API](https://docs.okra.ng/) from .Net projects.

 ## How to Install
 1. #### Via Visual Studio IDE